HelenaEdlund/pmworkbench/devel/devel_notes.md

 the QCP_modeling structure I believe.
 We should have a solution that works for the new setting.

+- Helena: How do we go about with testing of the activity template scripts?
+Standard testing frame work will not work..

+- Helena: Talk about how many of the utils functions that actually need to be exported.
+Could be internal only to make more clean

 ## Howto
 - convert README.Rmd to README.md
 knit("README.Rmd")

-## poppk_reporting_latex
+## poppk_report_latex

 ### Template text and figures
  - [] Merging in the code from R markdown acalabrutinib to latex example?
-Or to workflow?
- - [] Update the template with help from Johanna and Dinko
+ - [] Update the template text, figures etc (with help from Dinko and Sergey?)

 ### Latex class files
 	- [] Update to new AZ housestyle